 Annual Meeting - There shall be an annual meeting of the Association during the annual outdoor championship tournament, unless otherwise ordered by the Board of Directors, for the purpose of electing officers, receiving reports, and transacting other business.
 Meetings shall be open to all members of the Association.

-Notice of the annual meeting, issued by the Secretary, shall be mailed to the last recorded address of each member at least thirty (30) days before the time appointed for the meeting.
+Notice of the annual meeting, issued by the Secretary, shall be posted on the SAAM website at least thirty (30) days before the time appointed for the meeting.

 Special Meetings - Special meetings of the Association may be requested in writing by any group of at least ten (10) active members of the Association.
+The Board of Directors can also call for a special meeting by a request by a majority of the Board.
 The reasons for such a special meeting, also the naming of a time and place for the meeting, must be submitted to the Directors for their consideration.
 If a simple majority of the Directors concurs, a special meeting must be held.

-Notice of the special meeting, issued by the secretary shall be mailed to the last recorded address of each member at least twenty (20) days before the time appointed for the meeting.
+Notice of the special meeting, issued by the secretary shall be posted on the SAAM website at least thirty (30) days before the time appointed for the meeting.

-Order of Business - Written notice of the order of business shall be published at least one (1) day in advance of any regular or special meeting of the Association.
+Order of Business - Written notice of the order of business shall be published at least one (1) day in advance of any meeting of the Association.

 All questions at any legally convened Association meeting shall be decided by a simple majority of the votes cast.
-A quorum for the transaction of business at any membership meeting shall be ten (10) members.
+A quorum for the transaction of business at any meeting shall be a majority of the Board of Directors

 Article Nine- Elections